jhvanderschee/hugocodex/content/en/posts/useful-body-classes.md

 ">
 ```

-This will result in one of the situations below.
+This will result in one of the situations below, which will make styling them with CSS a breeze.

 ```
 <body class="home">